victorqribeiro/perceptron/README.md

 const y = [0,0,1,1];
 ```

-Then just create a new Perceptron passing the size of the data, the learning rate and the number of iterations
+Then just create a new Perceptron passing the shape of the data (height and weight), the learning rate and the number of iterations.
+By default the learning rate is set to 0.01 and the number of iterations is set to 10.

 ```
 const p = new Perceptron( x[0].length );